 How Verified ID works

 Verified ID connects your Airbnb profile with other information about you.
 As part of Verified ID, you might be asked to:

 - Take a photo or upload an image of your government-issued ID, such as your driver's license or passport.
 Depending on where you live, you may have the option of answering a few questions about yourself instead.

 - Connect another online profile to your Airbnb account, such as a Facebook, Google, or LinkedIn account.

 - Upload an Airbnb profile photo and provide a phone number and email address.

-If your host requires you to complete Verified ID, you'll be directed to complete the process right after you send your reservation request.
-You'll have 12 hours to complete it.
-If you need to come back later, go to airbnb.com/verify when you're ready and resume the process.
+If your host requires you to complete Verified ID, you'll be directed to complete the process right after you send your reservation request, and will have 12 hours to complete it.
+If you need to come back later, go to airbnb.com/verify and pick up where you left off.

 When you complete Verified ID, you'll earn a badge on your profile.
 Many hosts and guests look for this badge when deciding whether to host or stay with someone—but it's not an endorsement or guarantee of someone's identity.

 We won't share the government ID or personal details you provide during Verified ID with your host or guest—they'll only know that you’ve successfully completed the process.
 And we’ll never post to your Facebook, Google, LinkedIn, or other connected accounts without your permission.